JHarrison89/sidekiq-scraper-tailwind/README.md

 ### Add notes about using Loofah & Selenium to scrape

+### Heroku API key refreshed every month/year
+- Expired API key was causing selenium-webdriver to throw error when creating temp directory???

+Selenium::WebDriver
+session not created: probably user data directory is already in use, please specify a unique value for --user-data-dir argument, or don't use --user-data-dir"

 ????
 Do I need this in production? test and remove...
 - - heroku config:set REDIS_PROVIDER=REDISCLOUD_URL